When creating advance directives in order to plan for the possibility that you may one day be unable to make your own medical...Read more

 What Is the Difference Between a 401(k) and an IRA?

-The main distinction is that a 401(k) -- named for the section of the tax code that discusses it -- is an employer-based plan, while an IRA is an individual plan, but there are other differences as well.
+The main distinction is that a 401(k) — named for the section of the tax code that discusses it — is an employer-based plan.
+An IRA is an individual plan.
+But there are other differences as well.

 In order to have a 401(k), you must work for an employer that offers this type of plan as part of its benefit package.
 Because it is a benefit, your employer may limit which employees may join the plan.
 Contributions are usually made through deductions from your paycheck.

-Any individual who is younger than 70 ½ and earning an income can set up an IRA through a bank or other financial institution.
+Any individual who is younger than 72 and earning an income can set up an IRA through a bank or other financial institution.
 You as an individual are responsible for establishing the plan and contributing to it.

-Employees can contribute up to $17,500 (in 2014) to a 401(k).
-Participants who are 50 or older can make an additional $5,500 contribution to a 401(k).
+Employees can contribute up to $22,500 (in 2023) to a 401(k).
+Participants who are 50 or older can make an additional $7,500 contribution to a 401(k).
 In addition, employers may match all or part of the contributions of their employees.

 With an IRA, you may have a broader range of investment opportunities, including stocks, bonds, and real estate.

 You may be able to take out money from an IRA on a limited basis if you return it to the IRA or another IRA within 60 days.
-(For an article on IRA rollover rules, click here.)
+(Check out information on IRA rollover rules on the IRS website.)

 Under federal law, your spouse is automatically your beneficiary when you sign up for a 401(k) even if you listed someone else.
 If you wish to name someone other than your spouse as beneficiary, your spouse needs to consent in writing.
 If you are single, you will need to name a beneficiary.